What is albendazole?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the “off-label” HIV-related use of albendazole to treat microsporidiosis, an infection caused by any one of many parasites belonging to the group called microsporidia.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the “off-label” HIV-related uses of albendazole to treat:

 What should I tell my health care provider before taking albendazole?

 Before taking albendazole, tell your health care provider:

 - If you are allergic to albendazole or any other medicines.

 - About any medical conditions you have or have had, for example, diabetes or liver problems.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

 - If you are pregnant or plan to become pregnant.
 Albendazole may cause harm to an unborn baby.
 Women should not begin treatment with albendazole until after a negative pregnancy test.
 Women should not become pregnant while on albendazole or within 1 month of completing treatment.
 Talk to your health care provider about possible risks with taking albendazole when pregnant.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Albendazole may affect the way other medicines or products work, and other medicines or products may affect how albendazole works.
 Ask your health care provider if there are interactions between albendazole and the other medicines you take.